Split-single engine: Garelli

 From 1911 to 1914, Italian engineer Adalberto Garelli patented a split single engine which used a single connecting rod and long wrist pin which passed through both pistons.
 Garelli Motorcycles was formed after World War I and produced a 350 cc split-single motorcycle engine for road use and racing from 1918 to 1926.

 Trojan

 The Trojan two-stroke, as used from 1913 in the Trojan car in the UK, was independently invented but would now be described as a split-single.
-Photos of a 1927 "twin" model at the London Science Museum show the internals.
-The "fore-and-aft" layout of the cylinders means that the V-shaped connecting rod has to flex slightly with each revolution.
+This video of a working cutaway model of a Trojan engine shows the internals.
 Unlike the German/Austrian motorcycle engines, this engine was water-cooled.
 The tax horsepower regulations in the United Kingdom resulted in a lower road tax for the Trojan compared with a conventional engine of similar displacement.

 Trojan also made another split-single engine later with the cylinders arranged in a 'V' formation.
 The unusual 'V6' design had two split-single sets of cylinders (4 cylinders total) on one bank of the V and two scavenge blower cylinders on the other bank of the V.